4 Tips for DIY Home Network Security

 4. Other important things you can do

-Always keep your software up to date
+Keep your software up to date:

-Use a wired connection where possible
+Use a wired connection:

 Empowering Your Digital Journey